grcmichael/gscroll/README.md

 GScroll( element: String, speed: Float, onUpdate: function )
 ```
 element — DOM element that will translate.
-speed — Optionla — Speed of the scroll, must be superior to 0.
+speed (optional) — Speed of the scroll, must be superior to 0.
 Default is 0.6.
-onUpdate — Contains code that will be read when the smooth scroll is running.
+onUpdate (optional) — Contains code that will be read when GScroll is running.

 ## Methods
 `init()` initializes the scroll